mklabs/mincerize/readme.md

 $ mincer-sourcemap file.js --source-map-root /
 ```

-Remove a path prefix from sourcemap's sources array of files
+Remove a path prefix from sourcemap's sources array of files.
+This is often
+useful when you trigger the build from another directory, not relative to the
+final web application root.

 ```
 $ mincer-sourcemap public/javascript/app.js --prefix public/javascript